DROs & DMPs: do they affect your ability to get car finance?

 It’s understandable that you want to find out more before applying, so let’s take a look at how they work and if these two different types of debt affect your ability to get car finance.

 A DRO is a Debt Relief Order and one way to help people who cannot afford to repay their debts.
-When you have a DRO in place, it prevents your creditors from chasing you for the debt and after 12 months, if your situation hasn’t changed, your debts will be written off.
+When you have a DRO in place, it prevents your creditors from chasing you for the debt, and after 12 months, if your situation hasn’t changed, your debts will be written off.

 There are only specific circumstances in which you can qualify for a DRO.
-The main eligibility criteria is that your debt must be low – usually under £20,000 – and you cannot have any assets over £1,000 or own a home.
+The main eligibility criteria are that your debt must be low – usually under £20,000 – and you cannot have any assets over £1,000 or own a home.
 You then qualify if you have less than £50 left each month after paying your household bills and expenses.

 Having a DRO can impact your chances of getting credit from some lenders, as it shows a history of struggling to keep up with repayments.